skiadas/FunctionalProgrammingCourse/notes/interactive_hangman.md

     hSetEcho stdin True
     return v
 ```
-The action `hSetEcho` is a built in action that is given a "stream", standard input in this case, and a new boolean value, and it sets the echo-ing state of that stream.
+The action `hSetEcho` is a built-in action that is given a "stream", standard input in this case, and a new boolean value, and it sets the echo-ing state of that stream.

-`readWord` simply reads the character and puts a start in its place.
-It must however still print newlines:
+`readWord` simply reads the character and puts an asterisk in its place.
+It must however still print the newline (and returns):
 ```haskell
 readWord :: IO String
 readWord = do